jakewins/4fq/README.md

     4FQ:
     80 ns/op

-Obviously this is a meaningless number.
-Your use case is likely different, it's a micro benchmark of a component that is usually not a bottleneck in the first place, and to my knowledge the go benchmark suite does not account for coordinated omission, so real-world performance will see higher latencies.
+Don't read too much into this: Your use case is likely different, this is a mean number of something that is much better represented as a distribution, it's a micro benchmark  of a component that is usually not a bottleneck in the first place, and to my knowledge the go  benchmark suite does not account for coordinated omission, so real-world performance will see higher latencies.

+What matters is that these queues offers some features - batching and re-use of records - that is not available from channels, and if your use case benefits from those features, you may find these queues helpful.

 ## Technical details